Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model: Discussion and outlook

 \section{Discussion and outlook}

 We have characterized the density dynamics of the mass-imbalanced Fermi-Hubbard model after a gradual change of the external trapping potential, which can be summarized as follows.
-First, increasing the interactions reduces the mobility of the light atoms significantly at short times.
-However, our data shows slow relaxation of the density for all finite interaction parameters and hopping ratios at late times.
-This strongly suggests that the central region of the system, which is unaffected by Stark localization, is indeed ergodic and thermalizes at late times---in agreement with theoretical studies of similar models~\mbox{\cite{papic:2015, jin:2015, yao:2016, sirker:2019, heitmann:2020}}.
-Second, the observed relaxation time scales, even for intermediate hopping ratios $t_H/t_L\simeq0.2$, are significantly longer than the decay time estimated for the mass-balanced case, which is a direct consequence of the dynamical constraints induced by the heavy species.
-Finally, for the strongest interaction $U/t_L \simeq -10$ and smallest hopping ratio $t_H/t_L \simeq 0.1$ probed in our experiment, the system relaxes extremely slowly with an overall time scale compatible with the expected emergence of a metastable regime.
-Thus, our experimental platform gives access to a particularly interesting class of dynamically constrained systems with a metastable regime that exists in the absence of static disorder and can be controlled solely by interactions.
+First, our data show relaxation of the density for all finite interaction parameters and hopping ratios at late times.
+Second, for the strongest interaction $U/t_L \simeq -10$ and smallest hopping ratio $t_H/t_L \simeq 0.1$ probed in our experiment, the system relaxes much slower as a result of the dynamical constraints induced by the heavy species.
+Comparing this observation to the much faster relaxation for $U/t_L \simeq -2$ shows that the slow emergent timescale must involve many-body effects.
+Thus, our experimental platform gives access to a particularly interesting class of unconventionally slow dynamics that exist in the absence of static disorder and can be controlled solely by interactions.

-In future experiments, variable-wavelength density modulations could provide an ideal testbed to study anomalous transport in this system.
+In future experiments, variable-wavelength density modulations could provide an ideal setting to directly study anomalous transport in this system.
 Moreover, it would be particularly interesting to investigate the effect of integrability on transport in the one-dimensional mass-balanced Fermi-Hubbard model and explore the weak breaking of integrability by only slightly detuning the hopping amplitudes of the two species.
-Our work also motivates the experimental study of other quantum many-body systems with constraints originating from frustration and strong interactions, which can arise in Rydberg blockaded systems and in strongly tilted optical lattices~\cite{bernien:2017,guardado-sanchez:2020,scherg:2020}.
+Our work also motivates the experimental study of transport in other strongly constrained states of quantum matter, which can be found in Rydberg-blockaded systems, strongly tilted lattices, and realizations of lattice gauge theories~\cite{martinez:2016, bernien:2017, guardado-sanchez:2020, scherg:2021, yang:2020, morong:2021}.